AlicenJoyHenning/msc.scrnaseq/README.md

 ## 🟣 Quickstart
 ### ```preprocess```
 This function is responsible for the heavy lifting preprocessing work.
 This includes ambient RNA correction with ```SoupX```, removing red blood cells, isolating immune cells, filtering damaged cells detected by ```DropletQC``` and ```limiric```, and filtering doublets detected by ```DoubletFinder```.
 It also provides a preliminary check of sample quality by immune cell marker visualisation (UMAP).
-Running this function requires the inputs mentioned below and will deposit outputs, including diagnostic plots and processed ```Seurat``` object, in the following directory structure :
+Running this function requires the inputs mentioned below and will deposit outputs, including diagnostic plots and processed ```Seurat``` object, in the following directory structure.

 ```
 output_dir/